oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

-* In the “Testing Plan” section, you should describe how you will confirm that the testing infrastructure that you set up works correctly.
+* In the “Testing Plan” section of the proposal, you should describe how you will confirm that the testing infrastructure that you set up works correctly.
 However, you don’t need to describe specific user journeys or end-to-end tests there.

 **Useful resources:**